Backlostunking/ScriptStarOZX/README.md

-* This is not open source code yet, it a free script that by ScripterMrbacon so it a basically made with ❤️
+* This is not open source code yet, it a free script that by ScripterMrbacon so basically it's made with ❤️